777arc/textbook/content/digital_modulation.rst

 For a QAM modulation scheme, we can technically put points wherever we want to on the IQ plot, since QAM means the phase and amplitude are being modulated.
 The "parameters" of a given QAM scheme are best defined by simply showing the QAM constellation.
 Alternatively, you could simply list the I and Q values for each point, like below for QPSK:

 .. image:: ../_static/qpsk_list.PNG
-   :scale: 100 %
+   :scale: 80 %
    :align: center

 Back to the time domain for a second.
 Everything except the various ASK's and BPSK are pretty hard to "see" in the time domain.
-To prove my point, here is an example of QAM in time domain, note how it's not easy to see the phase of each symbol.
+To prove my point, here is an example of QAM in time domain, note how it's tough to see the phase of each symbol:

 .. image:: ../_static/qam_time_domain.PNG
    :scale: 50 %
    :align: center

 This is why we usually use IQ plots, instead of showing the time domain signal.
+We might show the time domain signal if there's a certain packet structure, or the sequence of symbols matters.

 ****************************
 Frequency Shift Keying (FSK)